stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 and provide examples of how they can be used in bioinformatics analyses.

----
-## Sections of the Unix course
-1. Basic unix
-2. Files
-3. loops and bash scripts
-4. grep
-5. awk

----
 ### General points to consider
 - Linux is pretty straightforward, but there are some general points to remember that will make your life easier:
      - Linux is case sensitive - typing "ls" is not the same as typing "LS".